tech-fleet-language-project/tainolanguageproject_react/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNT License.
-See `LICENSE.txt` for more information.
+Distributed under the GNL License.
+See [`LICENSE.txt`](https://github.com/tech-fleet-language-project/tainolanguageproject/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>